rrrraghav/practicum-take-home/README.md

 # Khoury Practicum Frontend Assessment
 This take-home is designed to assess your skills as a frontend and web developer.
-This assessment expects you to have a basic knowledge of technologies like React, JavaScript and HTML/CSS, but is designed to be begineer friendly!
+This assessment expects you to have a basic knowledge of technologies like React, JavaScript and HTML/CSS, but is designed to be beginer friendly!
 Feel free to take advantage of any online resources you usually use to develop.

 Please keep in mind that while this is a take-home assessment, you should be prepared to discuss all of the changes you made, and the thought process behind them during your interview.